-Greg has over 30 years of experience working with the manufacturing industry, mainly in the automotive, electronics, aerospace, and consumer goods sectors around the world.
-We had the opportunity to get his thoughts on several data science topics for this blog.
+We had the opportunity to get Greg Kinsey's thoughts on several data science topics for this blog.

 How important is it to democratize analytics?